 Being able to auto-count every symbol across your project in just a few seconds provides the type of true automated takeoff that every estimator needs.
 Simply select a symbol once, give it a name and Countfire will look for this symbol across every drawing you’ve uploaded in the project and count the number of times it appears.

 Forget manually importing the data from your takeoff into an Excel spreadsheet or another estimating tool.
-Countfire lets you work across the end-to-end estimating process by importing your takeoff into an estimate in one click.
+Countfire lets you work across the end-to-end estimating process by importing your takeoff into an estimate.

 Providing you a full list of the items you have counted, and a way to easily add products and costs to them line by line.